-File preview allows you to view attachments in Outlook without opening the attachments in a separate window.
+File preview allows you to view attachments in Outlook without opening the attachments in a separate application.
 You simply click the attachment icon in the Reading Pane to preview the file.

 What files can I preview?

-By default, you can preview files from most Microsoft Office/Office 365 programs including Word, PowerPoint, Excel, and Visio.
+By default, you can preview files from most Microsoft Office/Microsoft 365 programs including Word, PowerPoint, Excel, and Visio.
 You can also preview attached Outlook email items, images, and text files.

 File attachments can be viewed in the Reading Pane or in the body of an email message without opening another program.